 - Confirm that advanced placement scores have been received by Cornell and how to get them posted in Student Center.

 - Request special verification letters for scholarships, insurance, or other outside agencies.

 - Submit a petition.
 A petition is the official way to request exceptions to stated academic policy and degree requirements.

 Contact the Office of the University Registrar to:

 - Request a copy of an official transcript for an employer, graduate school, or other organization.

 - Replace a lost or damaged student ID card.

-What is the difference between the OSS Academic Advisors and the SHA Registrar’s office?
+What is the difference between Nolan Academic Advisors and the Nolan School Registrar’s office?

-In general, the OSS academic advisors are available to assist students in selecting courses based on individual interests, preparation, and academic or career goals.
-The staff help students make decisions about course selection, enrollment, curriculum planning, and how to maximize their time in SHA and at Cornell.
+The Nolan School academic advisors are available to assist students in selecting courses based on individual interests, preparation, and academic or career goals.
+The staff help students make decisions about course selection, enrollment, curriculum planning, and how to maximize their time in the Nolan School and at Cornell.

-In general, the SHA Registrar’s Office maintains paperwork and documentation related to academic records and enrollment/registration status.
-The office helps students who have difficulty with the course enrollment process or questions related to their academic record in Student Center, SHA degree audit, or about SHA policies and procedures.
+The Nolan School Registrar’s Office maintains paperwork and documentation related to academic records and enrollment/registration status.
+The office helps students who have difficulty with the course enrollment process or questions related to their academic record in Student Center, Nolan School degree audit, or about Nolan School policies and procedures.
 Student Center is used to check one’s enrollment appointment, enroll in classes, view grades, and review financial accounts including financial aid.